Holistic Management International

 Holistic Management International (HMI) is a not-for-profit organization promoting holistic management in agriculture, based in Albuquerque, New Mexico.
 It maintains an international network of educators and "land stewards" who "use holistic management strategies to manage more than 30 million acres around the globe".
 HMI's mission is to envision and realize healthy, resilient lands and thriving communities by serving people in the practice of Holistic Decision Making & Management.

 About

 Holistic Management International was founded in 1984 by Allan Savory and Jody Butterfield to promote the practice of holistic management on a global level.
-It was originally called the Center for Holistic Management and later The Savory Center.
+It was originally called the Center for Holistic Management and later Holistic Management International.

 HMI has the goal of educating people in ways to manage natural resources in such a way as to build biodiversity, improve natural growth production, enhance land and financial sustainability, and improve the overall land quality for those who use it.

 In 1992 it launched the Africa Centre for Holistic Management, based in Zimbabwe.
 This became a regional office of HMI, but separated in 2010.

 Savory left HMI in 2009 to form the for-profit Savory Institute.

 In February 2010, PBS broadcast a documentary called First Millimeter: Healing The Earth detailing the work HMI was doing around the world.